Travel blogs come in all shapes and sizes. Some focus on offering tips and hacks…

 I was working in the scrapbook industry, saw that a colleague had a blog and I thought, ‘Hey, I wanna do that, too.’
 I’ve learnt that to blog well you need to write about what you know and what you are passionate about and you need to not be doing it to just get readers.

 I loved to write and share stories about my life in a real, somewhat self-deprecating way.
 It’s the same way I approached making scrapbook pages and it transferred perfectly to a blog format.

-Debbie Hodge is another scrapbooking pro who struck on the idea to create a place where people could turn their online photos into digital scrapbooks.
+Debbie Hodge is another scrapbooking pro who struck on the idea to create a place where she could share scrapbook design and storytelling lessons so that scrapbookers were making great looking pages and telling stories that stand the test of time.
 She launched Get It Scrapped and hasn’t looked back since.

 I was selling online courses back in 2007, and just marketing by word-of-mouth,” she said.
 “I started the blog in order to reach more new customers — and, of course, to share my passion about memory keeping.